If you own a business or planning a startup and thinking of adding car wraps, you’ve probably been thinking about your logo.

 Try removing the 3D effects of your logo, making your icons simpler, increasing space around the text and changing the font to a more simple, plain and easy to read typeface.
 The more simple a logo is, the stronger it looks.

-Test different fonts too and see which feels best for your brand.
+Test different fonts too and see which feels best for your brand (to start, you can click here).
 I discovered that companies actually link their profits to their fonts.
 Infact, White Mountain Footwear noticed a 20% increase in sales the day after launching their new logo – so choose wisely!

 You also want people to be able to read your logo at a glance.
 To test the simplicity of your logo, try transforming it into black and white.
 If it looks clear and powerful, then it’s a good indicator your logo will stand the test of time.

 Step 7: Turn it into a vector format

 Unsure what a vector format is?
 Let me explain!